-- 1. Turn off the projector and unplug the power cord from the projector's power inlet. - 2.
-Connect a USB cable to your projector's USB-B port. - 3.
-Connect the other end to any available USB port on your computer. - 4.
+1. Turn off the projector and unplug the power cord from the projector's power inlet.

+2. Connect a USB cable to your projector's USB-B port.

+- 3. Connect the other end to any available USB port on your computer. - 4.
 Press and hold the Menu button on the control panel or remote control as you connect the power cord to the projector's power inlet. - 5.
-When the power, Status, Lamp, and Temp lights turn on, release the Menu button.
+When the On/Standby and Status lights turn blue and the Lamp and Temp lights turn orange, release the Menu button.